KashirApp/Kashir/README.md

-Kashir is a mobile cashu wallet built with react native, rust-nostr SDK and Cashu Development Kit
+Kashir is a mobile ecash(Cashu) wallet built with react native, rust-nostr SDK and Cashu Development Kit